GAntonacci95/sync_nonblocking_chat/README.md

-A synchronous non-blocking client-server text chat.
+A synchronous non-blocking E2E text chat.

 Last update on: 2014/05/24